 For most recruits, their time is Naval Station Great Lakes is their first time away from home.
 They take on new experiences and carry the memories of the loved ones they’ve left.
 For some, it’s a wonderful time of adventure.
 For others, it’s a difficult transition.
 This has been the case since recruits began arriving in 1911.
 Before the days of texting and social media, Sailors shared their thoughts and experiences on postcards and in letters.

-Many of the postcards in the Great Lakes Naval Museum’s collection are quite simple.
+Many of the postcards in the National Museum of the American Sailor’s collection are quite simple.
 They were sent home to let family members know that they arrived safely and that everything was fine.

 A few postcards, though, are remarkable in the amount of emotion the writer was able to convey in a few short sentences.
 Take this postcard from October 1915 in which a recruit beams that, “This is the life.”
 He offers his cousin a short but telling insight into all the fun he’s having.